trevans24/angular_routing_lab/README.md

 <a href="#wine-show-challenge">Wine Show Challenge</a>

 ### Setup
 * Clone this repo.
+Consider doing a `git checkout -b in-progress` or something similar to work there.
 * **Make sure to `bower install`.**
 * Note: We will need to run a local server once we start playing with routing.
     - In the application directory run `python -m SimpleHTTPServer`.
+(You can do `http-server` or `budo app.js --open` instead, if you have them installed.)
     - Then open your browser to "localhost:8000" (or similar).

 ## ng-route